InfiniteDevices/blog.infinimesh.io/_drafts/2019-03-31-infinimesh-with-mqtt-box-on-windows-10.markdown

 inf device list
 ```

-Thats all, now the device is registered and ready to work!
+That's all, now the device is registered and ready to work!

 #### Use MQTTBox to send data to the platform
-First setup a new MQTT Client connection using those parameter:
+First setup a new MQTT Client connection using those parameters:
 ```
 Protocol: mqtts / tls
 Host: mqtt.api.infinimesh.io:8883